Skorekaj/CICD-Pipieline_Jenkins_SonarQube_Docker_NginX/README.md

 Ssh into the Jenkins server
 $ sudo apt update -y
 $ sudo apt install openjdk-11-jre -y

-- In aws open SG inbound port for jenkins server tcp 8080:00000/0

 - Install Jenkins: 09:00 timestamp (consider using docker image instead then we don’t have to install and configure things)